ucsffrancislab/PhIP-Seq/README.md

 This paper uses example single-ended reads that are 75bp then trims 25bp.
 Why?
 Just to match the reference?
+Should we always use a reference of the exact same length of the sequences?

-This paper assumes that you have SOME NUMBER (4?) blank no-serum controls to be used as "input" in Z-score computation.
+This paper assumes that you have SOME NUMBER of blank no-serum controls to be used as "input" in Z-score computation.
+Is the specific number important?
 Are they needed?
 Does the R script require this specific number?
 Does it need this column at all?